Population pyramid: Youth bulge

 Gary Fuller (1995) described a youth bulge as a type of expansive pyramid.
 Gunnar Heinsohn (2003) argues that an excess in especially young adult male population predictably leads to social unrest, war, and terrorism, as the "third and fourth sons" that find no prestigious positions in their existing societies rationalize their impetus to compete by religion or political ideology.

 Heinsohn claims that most historical periods of social unrest lacking external triggers (such as rapid climatic changes or other catastrophic changes of the environment) and most genocides can be readily explained as a result of a built-up youth bulge.
 This factor has been also used to account for the Arab Spring events and the rise of extremist populism in the 2010s.
 Economic recessions, such as the Great Depression of the 1930s and the late 2000s Great Recession, are also claimed to be explained in part due to a large youth population who cannot find jobs.
 Youth bulge can be seen as one factor among many in explaining social unrest and uprisings in society.
 A 2016 study finds that youth bulges increase the chances of non-ethnic civil wars, but not ethnic civil wars.

 A large population of adolescents entering the labor force and electorate strains at the seams of the economy and polity, which were designed for smaller populations.
 This creates unemployment and alienation unless new opportunities are created quickly enough – in which case a 'demographic dividend' accrues because productive workers outweigh young and elderly dependents.
 Yet the 16–29 age range is associated with risk-taking, especially among males.
 In general, youth bulges in developing countries are associated with higher unemployment and, as a result, a heightened risk of violence and political instability.
 For Cincotta and Doces (2011), the transition to more mature age structures is almost a sine qua non for democratization.

-To reverse the effects of youth bulges, specific policies such as creating more jobs, improving family planning programs, and reducing over all infant mortality rates should be a priority.
+To reverse the effects of youth bulges, specific policies such as creating more jobs, improving family planning programs, and reducing overall infant mortality rates should be a priority.